Dora Maar: Early life

-Dora Maar the photographer
+Photographer

 Maar's earliest surviving photographs were taken in the early 1920s while on a cargo ship going to the Cape Verde Islands.

 At the beginning of 1930, she set up a photography studio on rue Campagne-Première (14th arrondissement of Paris) with Pierre Kéfer, photographer, and decorator for Jean Epstein's 1928 film, The Fall of the House of Usher.
 In the studio, Maar and Kefer worked together mostly on commercial photography for advertisements and fashion magazines.
 Her father assisted with her finances in this period of her life as she was establishing herself while trying to earn a living.
 The studio displayed fashion, advertising and nudes, and it became very successful.

 She met the photographer Brassaï with whom she shared the darkroom in the studio.
 Brassai once said that she had "bright eyes and an attentive gaze, a disturbing stare at times".